AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

         - **5a**: No recipes are possible for the provided user inputs.
             - **5a1**: Suggest the users use partial recipe recommendations or modify their ingredient list.

-5. **Manage Favorite Recipes**:
+5. **Manage Recipes**:
-    - **Description**: Users can add or remove favorite recipes.
+    - **Description**: Users can add or remove recipes.
     - **Primary actor(s)**: User.
     - **Main success scenario**:
         - **1**.
-The user selects a recipe from past queries to add to his/ her list of favorite recipes, or selects an existing recipe from his/ her list of favorite recipes to remove.
+The user selects a recipe from past queries to add to their list of saved recipes, or selects an existing recipe from their list of saved recipes to remove.
         - **2**.
 System asks the user for confirmation of action.
         - **3**.
-The user's list of favorite recipes is updated with the addition/ removal of a recipe.
+The user's list of saved recipes is updated with the addition/ removal of a recipe.
     - **Failure scenario(s)**:
         - **1a**: The addition of a recipe fails due to issues with accessing past query data.
             - **1a1**: Display error message that the addition failed, and prompt the user to try again.
 Removal of recipes do not fail.
         - **1b**: The user attempts to add a duplicate recipe.
-            - **1b1**: Display error message that the recipe is already in the user's favorite recipes list.
+            - **1b1**: Display error message that the recipe is already in the user's saved recipes list.

 6. **Manage Friends**:
     - **Description**: Users can add or remove friends, with whom they can PotLuck and share recipes with.